 Sensei Andrew Collingwood - Sandan (3rd Dan)

-Andrew is fifty years old and has been practising karate for twenty-three years, attaining his black belt after six years training.
+Andrew is fifty years old and has been practising karate for twenty-four years, attaining his black belt after six years training.
 Before this he trained for five years in boxing.
 He made the transition from boxing to karate after deciding that at twenty-six years old he was getting too old to continue boxing at any level.
 His father Ken Collingwood Yondan (4th Dan) encouraged him to take up karate in September 1994, he has continued to train and teach ever since.